Mischa Barton Returns To Instagram With Bizarre Photo Following Hospitalization

 GHB, also known as a “date rape drug,” is a depressant that has euphoric and sedative effects.

-As previously reported by The Inquisitr, the LAPD confirmed that they received distress calls at 7:15 am about a woman “yelling and screaming” outside her apartment in Los Angeles.
+As previously reported by the Inquisitr, the LAPD confirmed that they received distress calls at 7:15 am about a woman “yelling and screaming” outside her apartment in Los Angeles.

 When the police arrived, they found the actress and a house guest.
-According to Sgt Duncan of the LAPD, Mischa Barton was “fully clothed” and “speaking in incoherent statements” when they arrived, though the actress voluntarily came with the officers to a nearby hospital.
+According to Sgt.
+Duncan of the LAPD, Mischa Barton was “fully clothed” and “speaking in incoherent statements” when they arrived, though the actress voluntarily came with the officers to a nearby hospital.

 Before long, TMZ released a video footage of Mischa Barton wild-eyed and behaving erratically over the fence of her apartment just before her hospitalization.
 Through her long rant, she is heard calling her mother a witch and screaming that the world is about to end just before losing her grip on the fence and falling on the ground.